KaisTahar/dqLib/README.md

 ## Installation

-You can install `dqLib` from local folder with:
+You can install `dqLib` from the local folder with:

 ``` r
 devtools::install_local("./dqLib")